otuncelli/turkish-stemmer-python/README.md

 > Turkish is an agglutinative language and has a very rich morphological stucture.
 In Turkish, you can form many different words from a single stem by appending a sequence of suffixes.
-For example The word "doktoruymuşsunuz" means "You had been the doctor of him".
-The stem of the word is "doktor" and it takes three different suffixes -sU, -ymUş, and -sUnUz.
+For example The word "doktoruymuÅŸsunuz" means "You had been the doctor of him".
+The stem of the word is "doktor" and it takes three different suffixes -sU, -ymUÅŸ, and -sUnUz.

 From "Snowball Description":